 Essential fish habitat means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity (Magnuson-Stevens Fishery Conservation and Management Act (MSA) §3).
 The MSA, as amended by the Sustainable Fisheries Act of 1996 (Public Law 104-267), established procedures designed to identify, conserve, and enhance EFH for those species regulated under a Federal Fisheries Management Plan.
 The MSA requires federal agencies to consult with NMFS on projects that may adversely affect EFH and provide an EFH assessment of potential water bodies within the Project area that may serve as EFH.
 The Pacific Fishery Management Council manages Chinook and Coho salmonid species under the MSA (Pacific Fishery Management Council 2000).
-The Sacramento River supports populations of California central valley winter-run, spring-run, fall and late fall-run Chinook salmon, each of which are respectively designated as ESUs, which spawn, breed, feed and grow within the associated system and tributaries.
-Therefore, the Sacramento River and its direct tributaries are considered EFH.
+The Sacramento River supports populations of California central valley winter-run, spring-run, fall and late fall-run Chinook salmon, which spawn, breed, feed and grow within the associated system and its tributaries; therefore, the Sacramento River and its direct tributaries are considered EFH.

 An EFH assessment was conducted to determine the potential impacts to EFH by the proposed Project.
-NOAA's National Marine Fisheries Service EFH database was consulted in July 2020, regarding the mapped presence of EFH within the Project BSA.
-A summary of the EFH database query can be found in Appendix A. During high flows, Little Chico Creek may provide non-natal rearing habitat for all runs of Chinook salmon (Maslin cited in Bettelheim 2001).
-In California, and specifically Little Chico Creek Chinook salmon are included in the
+The NOAA - NMFS EFH mapper was consulted in June 2020 regarding the designation of EFH within the Project BSA.
+A summary of the EFH database query can be found in Appendix A. Unspecified life stages of CV spring-run Chinook salmon have been observed within portions of Little Chico Creek during high flow years; however, this watershed is not typically used as a migration corridor or spawning habitat for adult CV spring-run Chinook salmon (NMFS 2019).
+As Little Chico Creek contains waters and substrate with the potential to support migrating and rearing Chinook salmon, it is considered EFH.